Dylan-BROAD/MasterMind/README.md

+- [x] Your choice of game.
+- [x] A wireframe of your "main" game screen.
+- [ ] Pseudocode for the overall game play.
+- [x] User story

+Necessary Deliverables

+- [ ] Your game's Title: Description of the game.
+Background info of the game.
+- [ ] Screenshots of the actual game.
+- [ ] Technologies Used: List of technologies, JS, HTML, CSS
+- [ ] Getting Started: Include link to your deployed game and instructions deemed important.
+ - [ ] Next Steps: Planned future enhancements (icebox items)

+Game choice:
+I have chosen to make a childhood favourite game, MasterMind.

+Description:
+The codemaker chooses the colours and pattern at the start of the game, only the codemaker knows the answer.
+The codebreaker tries to guess the pattern, in both order and color, within 10 turns.
+Each guess is made by placing a row of code pegs on the decoding board.

+Rules:
+User gets 10 guesses.
+User receives information regarding guesses to act as "hints"

 User story:
 - I should be able to render new game.
 - I should be able to change colour selections.